TomArcher/technical-blog/content/posts/how-ai-turns-meaning-into-math/index.md

 ### Linear Algebra and the Geometry of Thought

-When I first started deep-diving into how LLMs work under the hood, my mind was struggling to reconcile the fact that LLMs rely on geometry when I remembered that in my level 300 and 400 math courses, working with vectors was done through linear algebra.
-The reason for this mental tension is that I had always treated geometry and linear algebra as separate domains with geometry being something visual and spatial, and linear algebra being something symbolic and procedural.
+When I first started deep-diving into how LLMs work under the hood, I struggled to reconcile the fact that LLMs rely on geometry when I remembered that in my level 300 and 400 math courses, working with vectors was done through linear algebra.
+The reason for this mental tension was that I had always treated geometry and linear algebra as separate domains with geometry being something visual and spatial, and linear algebra being something symbolic and procedural.

 What I eventually realized is that they are two views of the same thing.
 The math behind a large language model is entirely linear algebra: multiplying matrices, taking dot products, projecting vectors, computing norms.
 But what those operations create is a *geometric world.*